helmuthdu/web-components/packages/custom-elements/README.md

 ### Observe Properties and Attributes

-To detect attributes or property changes, we just need to return an array with all values we want using the static method `observedAttributes`.
+To detect attributes or property changes, we need to return an array with all values we want using the static method `observedAttributes`.
 Next, we configure our callback function `attributeChangedCallback` to define what will happen when the defined property changes.

 ```javascript
 //...